 Modify 1.4 as shown (P172 L39-49):

 References in this standard to a “<name> Action frame”, where <name> corresponds to a category identified in Table 9-79 (Category values), are to be understood as being to an “Action frame whose Category field indicates <name>”, and references in this standard to a “<name> frame”, where <name> corresponds to an Action frame subtype identified by the octet immediately after the Category field (the <something> Action field identified in the subclauses of 9.6 (Action frame format details)), are to be understood as being to “an Action frame with that <something> Action field (and the corresponding Category field)”.
 For example, frames in the QoS category are called QoS Action frames, and frames in the QoS category with a QoS Action subfield of ADDTS Request are called ADDTS Request frames.
-Vendor Specific frames are a special case in that they are identified from the Category field.
+Vendor Specific Public Action frames are a special case in that they use the “<name> Public Action frame” construction instead of the “<name> frame” above.

 4.3.19 STA transmission of Data frames outside the context of a BSS